- Help children learn to manage their big emotions and tackle their anxieties with calm breathing skills

-Brave and Able Breathing Buddies help encourage regular quiet play, brain breaks and time in.
+Encourage regular quiet play, brain breaks and time in.
 Build mindful breathing time into morning or evening routines, or while kids are calm, so that these skills can be recalled in tricky situations when they need them most.
 Brave and Able are a tangible tool for parents and caregivers to engage children in conversations about big, confusing feelings, and provide a demonstration for how to work through them.

 Having children on the Autism spectrum, means we often deal with lots of anxiety, big emotions and challenges with being able to regulate emotions.
 Our breathing buddies have been instrumental in helping our children to begin to develop good habits to be able to recognize when they aren’t feeling quite right and able to provide a visual example of how to breathe and to help calm and regulate.
 They have also completely transformed our night time sleep habits and the combination of slow breathing a watching their buddies light up is the perfect calming tool to help them drift of to sleep effortlessly.
 Highly recommend!